Azure/devops-governance/README.md

 ### Azure AD Groups

-Note: the `-all` groups are currently not in use but was introduced to fix a conceptual problem (see [#12](https://github.com/Azure/devops-governance/issues/12)):
+Note: the `-all` groups are currently not in use but was introduced to address a conceptual problem (see [#12](https://github.com/Azure/devops-governance/issues/12)):

 - Azure Resource Manager uses an [_additive_ permissions](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview#multiple-role-assignments) model
 - Azure DevOps uses a [_least_ permissions](https://docs.microsoft.com/en-us/azure/devops/organizations/security/about-permissions?view=azure-devops&tabs=preview-page) model